 Euphemisms substitute a mild or vague expression for one that is considered to be offensive or harsh.
-They often come into play with words concerned with religion, sex, death, and excreta.
-For example, if you wanted to employ a euphemism to say that someone died, you might say that he passed away or departed.
+They often come into play with words concerned with religion, sex, death, and excreta (that’s a fancy word for poop and pee).

 The derivation of euphemism is the Greek root eu-, which means “good,” and pheme, which means “speaking.”
 During religious ceremonies, ancient Greeks superstitiously avoided euphemes.
 These were words or phrases that were considered sacred, such as the name of a deity like Persephone.